| Webalizer

 page URLs will not be counted in the visit totals, reducing

+the number of false visits.
 Pages are those URLs that would be considered

 the actual page being requested, and not all of the individual